 Louis—a squire in Maximilian’s company who rides to hunt with Amaury and Oliver.
 He also helps to rethatch the roofs of the huts at Kilderrick.

 Mallory—a squire in Maximilian’s company.
-He goes with Rafael in search of Ceara.
+He goes with Rafael in search of Ceara in The Wolf & the Witch.

-Masons (unnamed)—they arrive to rebuild Kilderrick in The Wolf & the Witch and leave at Christmas, intending to return the following spring.
+Masons (unnamed)—they arrive to rebuild Kilderrick in The Wolf & the Witch and depart at Christmas, intending to return the following spring.

 Matteo—a mercenary from the Compagnie Rouge who accompanies Maximilian to Scotland; sleek and sinuous, dark-haired with silver at his temples, he has a slight limp and a scar on his cheek.

 Maximilian de Vries—oldest son of Jean le Beau, a mercenary known as the Silver Wolf, former leader of the Companie Rouge, only son of Mathilde de Vries, blond with blue eyes.
+He is 33 in 1375 and came to Liddesdale fifteen years before.
 His black destrier is Tempest and his squire is Reynaud.
 He weds Alys Armstrong in their book, The Wolf & the Witch.

 Miller’s son (unnamed)—he was the one who claimed Isobeal’s maidenhead